-The Empress Effects Phaser (link to check the price on Amazon) is a digital phaser pedal that allows us to choose between 2, 4 or 3 stages.
+The Empress Effects Phaser is a digital phaser pedal that allows us to choose between 2, 4 or 3 stages.

 Let's have a look at the frequency-dependent phase shifts that would happen as we add more all-pass filters (poles) in cascade:

 When two all-pass filters are put inline, the phase shift will span from 0º to 360º.
-That’s an entire period!
-In this case the low end and high end will be perfectly in phase with the original signal and will be heard clearly out of the summing mixer.
+That's an entire period!
+In this case, the low and high end will be perfectly in phase with the original signal and will be heard clearly from the summing mixer.

 The 2-pole phase shift passes 180º once, so there will be one notch in the output.

-Let’s skip the 3-pole line for a moment and focus of the 4-pole phase shift (orange) line.
+Let's skip the 3-pole line for a moment and focus on the 4-pole phase shift (orange) line.

 The 4-pole output would look something like this: